Go to homepage

 Water Hygiene (Legionella) and safety

-As your landlord, Great Places has a legal duty to ensure that the risk of exposure of tenants to legionella is properly assessed and controlled.
-We are committed to working alongside our tenants to ensure you are protected from Legionnaires’ disease.
+Great Places has a legal duty to ensure that the risk of exposure of our customers to legionella is properly assessed and controlled.
+We are committed to working alongside customers to ensure you are protected from Legionnaires’ disease.

 How do people get Legionnaires’ disease?